Kendrick Lamar Got in a Truck and Made His Fans Chase Him Around LA Last Night

-First Kendrick educates the world with his new album, and now he’s working on global fitness, making everyone jog as they listen.
-The Compton rapper took to Twitter last night, cryptically asking his followers to meet him on Sunset Boulevard and, according to all accounts, by 9:30 PM a sizeable crowd had gathered, surrounded by a motorcycle police unit.
+First Kendrick educates the world with his new album, now he’s working on global fitness, making everyone jog as they listen.
+The Compton rapper took to Twitter last night, cryptically asking his followers to meet him on Sunset Boulevard, and according to all accounts, by 9:30pm a sizeable crowd had gathered, surrounded by a motorcycle police unit.

 Videos by VICE